MapServer/MapServer/INSTALL_CMAKE.md

    $ cmake ..
    ```

- 2 You have installed the third party package in a non standard location, which you
+ 2 You have installed the third party package in a non-standard location, which you
-   must give to cmake so it can find the required headers and libraries
+   must give to cmake so it can find the required headers and libraries:

    ```bash
    $ cmake .. -DCMAKE_PREFIX_PATH=/opt/cairo-1.18.2
    ```

-   Cmake expects these nonstandard prefixes to contain standard subdirectories, i.e.
+   CMake expects these non-standard prefixes to contain standard subdirectories, i.e.
    /opt/cairo-1.18.2/include/cairo.h and /opt/cairo-1.18.2/lib/libcairo.so.
    You can specify multiple prefixes on the cmake command line by separating them with
    the platform specific separator (e.g. ":" on unixes), e.g.